 Overnight oats are good either hot or cold so serve them your favorite way.

-PEANUT BUTTER BANANA OVERNIGHT OATS
+BUTTER BANANA OVERNIGHT OATS

 There are three types of oats steel cuts oats, rolled oats, and instant oats.
 For overnight oats, you want to use rolled oats.
 Sometimes, they’re referred to as Old-Fashioned Rolled Oats.
 You can read more in-depth about the different kinds of oats here.